How to Protect Your Privacy

 - Promptly remove mail from your mailbox.

-- A large percentage of identity theft is a result of mail stolen out of the victim’s mail box.
+- A large percentage of identity theft is a result of viruses or other malware on a victim's computer.

-- Deposit outgoing mail in a post office collection box, hand it to a postal carrier, or take it to a post office instead of leaving it in your doorway or home mailbox, where it can be stolen.
+- Deposit outgoing mail in a post office collection box or take it to a post office instead of leaving it in your doorway or home mailbox, where it can be stolen.

 Bank Account and Credit Card Statements